tbmelabs/tbmelabs-spring-boot-admin/README.md

 ### Docker images

 You may run the full application stack on Docker.
 It is packaged using the [com.spotify.docker-maven-plugin](https://mvnrepository.com/artifact/io.fabric8/docker-maven-plugin).
-To generate all images execute `mvn clean package docker:build` in the root folder.
+To generate images execute `mvn clean package docker:build` in the specific folder.
+Currently dockerized Maven modules:

+* core-server/eureka-service-discovery
+* core-server/authorization-server
+* core-server/zuul-entry-server

 ## Built With